Richard of Chichester: Episcopal statutes

 After the full rights of the see and its revenues were returned to him in 1246, the new bishop showed much eagerness to reform the manners and morals of his clergy, and also to introduce greater order and reverence into the services of the Church.

 Richard overruled Henry on several occasions.
 Richard defrocked a priest who had seduced a nun out of her convent, turning aside a petition from the king in the priest's favour.

 Richard was militant in protecting the clergy from abuse.
-The townsmen of Lewes violated the right of sanctuary by seizing a criminal in church and lynching him, and Richard made them exhume the body and give it a proper burial in consecrated ground.
+When townsmen of Lewes violated the right of sanctuary by seizing a criminal in church and lynching him, Richard made them exhume the body and give it a proper burial in consecrated ground.
 He also imposed severe penance on knights who attacked priests.

 Richard produced a body of statutes with the aid of his chapter, for the organisation of the church in his diocese and the expected conduct of its clergy.
 It seems that many of the clergy still secretly married, though such alliances were not recognised by canon law, and as such their women's status was that of a mistress or concubine.
-The Bishop endeavoured to suppress the practice in his diocese with relentless austerity.
+The bishop endeavoured to suppress the practice in his diocese with relentless austerity.

 By Richard's statutes [the following is a close paraphrase not an exact quote]:

 It was decreed that married clergy should be deprived of their benefices; their concubines were to be denied the privileges of the church during their lives and also after death; they were pronounced incapable of inheriting any property from their husbands, and any such bequests would be donated for the upkeep of the cathedral.
 A vow of chastity was to be required of candidates for ordination.
-Rectors were expected to reside in their parishes, to be hospitable and charitable and tithes were to be paid on all annual crops.
+Rectors were expected to reside in their parishes, to be hospitable and charitable.
+Tithes were to be paid on all annual crops.
 Anyone who did not pay their tithe would not be granted penance until they did.